Is Emailing Patient Names Considered as a HIPAA Violation?

 The HIPAA Rules for emailing patient names do not apply when emails are sent internally or when the sender of an email is not covered by HIPAA.
 However, in the first scenario, controls must be in place to ensure emails containing Protected Health Information cannot be sent outside the internal network (i.e., Data Loss Prevention), while in the second scenario, emails sent by an entity not covered by HIPAA to an entity covered by HIPAA are subject to HIPAA once they are received.

 In conclusion, there can be scenarios in which emailing patient names is considered a HIPAA violation and scenarios in which emailing patient names is permissible or the HIPAA Rules do not apply.
-Covered entities and business who are unsure about when emailing patient names is considered a HIPAA violation should seek professional compliance advice in order to avoid accidental HIPAA violations attributable to a lack of knowledge.
+Covered entities and business who are unsure about when emailing patient names is considered a HIPAA violation should seek professional compliance advice in order to avoid accidental HIPAA violations attributable to a lack of HIPAA training.

 Patient Names in Emails: FAQ